pschou/jURL/README.md

 ## Example

-Here is an example showing usage with a rest endpoint
+Here is an example showing usage using a rest endpoint:
 ```
 [schou]$ curl https://jsonplaceholder.typicode.com/todos/1
 {